 I was born 50 miles away into a Navy family in Portsmouth, VA.
 I earned my BS in economics from Vanderbilt and my PhD in economics from Yale.
-My research in is labor, regional, and health economics.
+My research is in labor, regional, and health economics.
 Much of my research is about migration behavior (of people, not birds).
 My research also tries to understand why different groups of people earn different wages, for example across races and locations.
-These days, I'm spending a lot of time studying population adjustments in the U.S. to the rapid increase in trade with China that accelerated in 2001.
+I recently spent a lot of time studying population adjustments in the U.S. to the rapid increase in trade with China that accelerated in 2001.